 The SBCCD implemented Oracle, a financial program that gives managers easier access to financial data in 2018.
 This was in response to SBVC’s request for a financial management tool that would provide a higher level of fiscal oversight.

+Analysis and Evaluation